FT1006/staffer/README.md

 # Set your API key
 export GEMINI_API_KEY=your_key_here

-# Go to any folder and use AI
+# Go to any folder and chat with AI
 cd /your/project
+staffer                    # Start interactive mode (default)

+# Or run single commands
 staffer "what files are here?" staffer "add error handling to main.py"

-# Or chat with your folder
-staffer --interactive
 ```

 ## How it works